nlemoine/transmit-2-ssh-config/readme.md

 This package is born because I was bored to keep both my SSH config file and Transmit favorites in sync, filling twice the same informations over and over.

-It will add all your [Transmit](https://panic.com/transmit/) SFTP favorites into an SSH config file.
+It will add all your [Transmit 5](https://panic.com/transmit/) SFTP favorites into an SSH config file.

 - [Install](#install)
 - [Usage](#usage)